 With the assistance of a highly qualified external IT security partner, you can develop and enhance your security protocols and ensure your systems are correctly configured (which is a bigger risk than you might expect).
 Providers can also run routine and on-demand scans, which are a significant part of managing vulnerabilities.

 While network vulnerabilities are an expansive part of the IT security world, you don’t have to navigate them alone.
 As a valuable enhancement to our IT Security Assessment, BAI Security recommends a Network Vulnerability Assessment, designed to provide cost-effective, year-round protection with real-time solutions for whatever problems we detect.
-Our best-in-breed tools can scan your network 24/7-365, followed by our expert security engineers formulating the best solutions for your unique environment.
+Our best-in-class tools can scan your network 24/7-365, followed by our expert security engineers formulating the best solutions for your unique environment.

 To protect your network year-round, contact us today.